 - Debt Collection: The Fair Debt Collection Practices Act prohibits deceptive, unfair, and abusive debt collection practices that can harm consumers who are unable to pay their debts due to job loss or other financial problems.
 Financial Practices uses enforcement and education to protect consumers from such harmful practices.
 It also conducts public workshops and makes policy recommendations on developments in the debt collection marketplace.

 - Lead Generation and Short-Term Lending: Financial Practices protects consumers applying for short-term loans, including by ensuring that lending companies do not gain an unfair competitive advantage by promising false loan terms and by taking action against companies that sell consumers’ sensitive loan application information (leads) to non-lenders, subjecting it to potential fraud and misuse.

-- Financial Technology: As new financial products emerge in the non-bank financial marketplace, Financial Practices has been examining these developments and reminding companies that even if they are using new mobile and online platforms, they must follow the same basic laws as brick and mortar market participants, including by billing people only when they consent to charges.
+- Financial Technology: As new financial products emerge in the non-bank financial marketplace, Financial Practices has been examining these developments, reaching out to stakeholders, and bringing actions emphasizing that companies using new technologies must follow the same basic laws as traditional market participants, including by honoring promises to consumers and gaining consumers’ consent to charges.

 - Education: Consumers invest a substantial amount of money in education.
 Financial Practices leads the FTC’s enforcement efforts against deceptive and unfair practices in the education sector, including by taking action against high school diploma mills that charge consumers for worthless certificates, higher education institutions that deceive consumers about their employment and earnings prospects, and education lead generators that lure consumers into providing their personal information under false pretenses.